English

 • Keep detailed records which have comments linked to the skills.
 We have a consistent approach to reading records/guided reading books.
 Reading records are used to promote regular reading at home.

-• Link our reading explicitly to writing skills this may be through displays, learning journeys and follow up activities which promote writing
+• Link our reading explicitly to writing skills this may be through displays, learning journeys and follow up activities which promote writing • Ensure that after phonics, children choose from a carefully sequenced selection of books to read at their ability

 The structure of colour book bands in KS2